phiresky/procedural-cities/ausarbeitung.md

 ![Road interval sampling [@kelly_citygen_2007, fig. 3]](img/20151109203028.png){#fig:roadSampling}

 Secondary roads are generated starting from the middle of the longest sides of the primary road network.
 The roads grow in parallel, splitting off randomly with some specified angle plus deviation.
-When encountering existing roads with some maximum distance, the roads are connected, whereas existing intersections are preferred.
+When encountering existing roads at a maximum distance, the roads are connected, whereby existing intersections are preferred.

 ### Approach using tensor fields by @chen_interactive_2008